 4) Regeneration process.
 Unusual double-head antlers, in which a renewed antler grows under the old hardened antler that fails to be cast, clearly evidence the fact that casting and regeneration are two independent processes (Goss 1983; Kierdorf and Kierdorf 1992).
-The coronet is a useful criterion to recognise a renewed antler, as the first set of antlers lack this structure.
+The coronet is a useful criterion to recognise a renewed antler, as the first set of antlers generally lack this structure (Goss 1983).
 However, the absence of coronet has been largely misinterpreted as an indication that the appendage had a lifelong persistence.
 It is difficult to interpret the type of structure that the medial zigzagging ridge of the holotype of Acteocemas may have been, since nothing like that can be observed in any other taxon and, as it is here proposed, it is not an exclusive diagnostical feature for Acteocemas (nor the presence of a medial proto-coronet in Dicrocerus, Azanza et al. 2011).
 It could thus represent a coronet-like structure in relation with the protoantler regeneration.
+In turn, the few aligned pearls in the specimen IPS14572 following the outline of the protoantler base could be interpreted as an incipient proto-coronet and, hence, it could be also in relation to the re-growth of the protoantler.
 Although the coronet has no apparent function in the casting process (Landete-Castillejos et al. 2019), a possible role in the process of regeneration has not been properly examined.
-The coronet is formed by pearls or knobs that enclose several branches of the superficial temporal artery that supply the regenerating antler.
-A possible use as a comb or bridge to organize and tighten the vessels and nerves of the growing velvet needs to be further investigated.
+The coronet is usually formed by pearls or knobs that enclose several branches of the superficial temporal artery that supply the regenerating antler.
+A possible function as a comb or bridge to organize and tighten the vessels and nerves of the growing velvet needs to be further investigated.
 Antlers with a true coronet appeared during the middle Miocene, and all deer bore this modern-type antler since the early late Miocene.
-That is, this structure emerged some million years after the casting process was clearly evidenced in early protoantlers, and it appears to be associated to a change in the pedicle orientation and position.
+That is, this structure emerged some million years after the casting process was clearly evidenced in early protoantlers, but that of Acteocemas seems to show the earliest precursor of this structure.
+In this line, it is worth to be mentioned that the coronet appears to be associated to a change in the pedicle orientation and position.
 The fossil record shows that the earliest antlers with coronet were supported by long pedicles growing lying on the frontal bone, whose basal position on the orbital roof soon migrated backwards and medially to overlap partially the braincase.